 Dogs pant.
 Cats don't.
+Or do they?

 What Heavy Breathing in Cats Looks Like

 Generally, you are not supposed to really notice your cat breathing.
 If you see your cat breathing heavily, it might be connected with stress, anxiety, or overheating.
 Sometimes, felines may also display labored breathing, which strongly resembles cat panting.
 Labored breathing in cats looks a lot like panting in dogs.